LowellInstruments/ddt/README.md

 ## Introduction
 This repository contains tools to install the DDH software to a Raspberry, as well as to manage its updates.

+The base image is ```2022-09-22-raspios-bullseye-armhf.img``` and is in our GDrive.

+Flash it and do NOT update ```apt-get upgrade``` ever.
+We take care of this in our scripts.

+---

+Remember: Download and install DWService.

 ## Folder structure

 The root folder contains installation scripts.